 - Buying foods labeled "no salt added," "sodium-free," "low sodium" or "very low sodium"

-One teaspoon of table salt has 2,325 mg of sodium.
+One teaspoon of table salt has about 2,300 mg of sodium, and 2/3 teaspoon of table salt has about 1,500 mg of sodium.
 When you read food labels, you may be surprised at just how much sodium some processed foods contain.
 Even low-fat soups, canned vegetables, ready-to-eat cereals and sliced turkey from the local deli — foods you may have considered healthy — often have lots of sodium.

 Putting the pieces of the DASH diet together